Anchakor/typescript-modules-browser-node-project-template/README.md

 ## Running examples

-For the server part (Node.js) run `node build.js run` and choose from examples.
+For the server part (Node.js) run `node output/examples/Example1NodeApp.js` for example (replace the number for other examples).

-For the client part (web browser) open the respective HTML files in the `output/` directory.
+For the client part (web browser) open the respective HTML files in the `output/examples/` directory.

 ### Example 1